The Outlander and Companions

 - Power Tattoo: The limiter Valkorion placed on her takes the form of tattoos around her arms.
 The "Betrayed" trailer shows that, while the limiter is gone, she still has the tattoos.
 The tattoos now serve as a reminder that Vaylin is so strong that even the Immortal Emperor himself feared her.

-- Pragmatic Villainy: While Vaylin gladly kills her subordinates for the most minor offenses, she's angered when Arcann orders her to have half of the Knights of Zakuul duel the other half to the death, if only because it's a massive waste of manpower.
+- Pragmatic Villainy: While Vaylin gladly kills her subordinates for the most minor offenses, she's hesitant when Arcann orders her to have half of the Knights of Zakuul duel the other half to the death, if only because it's a massive waste of manpower.

 - She averts this in KOTET, however, killing a subordinate who admitted that she was scared, and then later kills nearly her entire bridge crew to demonstrate her unleashed power.